amoe/figshare-uploader/README.md

 To install scons, use `pip3 install scons`, or use your distro's copy of scons.
 The build process was tested with SCons versions 2.5.1 and 3.0.1.

-It's easier to use a systemwide copy of xlnt.
+It's easier to use a systemwide copy of xlnt, for which you'll also need cmake.
+You can also use the copy under `ext` directory.

 You also need the appropriate Qt5 dev packages for your distribution.
 This is often provided by the top level package `qt5-default` in Debian and derivatives.